Arkaeriit/Cyberland-server/README.md

 | max\_replies\_thread     | integer | Maximum number of posts the server can present when the parameter `thread` is set.
 Set to 0 to disable.    |
 | max\_replies\_no\_thread | integer | Maximum number of posts the server can present when the parameter `thread` is not set.
 Set to 0 to disable.|

-I included in this repository the configuration used on `cyberland;github.com`.
+I included in this repository the configuration used on `cyberland.bobignou.red`.

 ### Database
 As of now, the serer does not uses a proper database.
-All the posts are stored in a JSON file.
+All the posts are stored in multiple JSON files.

 ### Default pages
 This server also present some web pages that are not Cyberland boards.
 They are the following: